kevinallen/citibike-viz/README.md

 GROUP BY
     start_station_id, end_station_id, substr(starttime,1,10);
 ```
+More information on the cleaning process can be found in the [notes file](https://github.com/kevinallen/citibike-viz/blob/gh-pages/notes.md).

 ### Usability Testing
 Usability testing was conducted in order to find confusing and intuitive elements of the visualizations.
 The usability testing was conducted as a one-on-one interview session with the users.
 The users were asked to answer questions, and their audio responses and interaction with the visualization were recorded.